mahmudurmahid/individual-full-stack-project/README.md

 ### **Home Page**

 - **Unregistered Users**: A "Register" button is prominently displayed in the navbar section, inviting new users to join the community.
 They are also sent to register links when they click on any buttons in the hero and features sections.
+Any buttons or links on the page redirect them to register an account.
 - **Registered Users**: A "Logout" in the navbar replaces the login and the register function is replaced with their respective event holder or customer functions.

 ---